PTW-TUDa/eta-nexus/docs/connections/introduction.rst

 Introduction
 =================
-The *eta_connect.connections* module is meant to provide a standardized interface for multiple different protocols which are used in factory operations or for the optimization of factory operations.
+The *eta_nexus.connections* module is meant to provide a standardized interface for multiple different protocols which are used in factory operations or for the optimization of factory operations.
 Two important protocols which we encounter regularly are **Modbus TCP** and **OPC UA**.
 In addition to this  we have also created connections for additional API which we work with.

-The *eta_connect* connection format has the advantage that it can be used for many different kinds of protocols and APIs, with the limitation that some of them do not support all functions (for example, specific APIs/protocols may not provide write access).
+The *eta_nexus* connection format has the advantage that it can be used for many different kinds of protocols and APIs, with the limitation that some of them do not support all functions (for example, specific APIs/protocols may not provide write access).
 Each connection can contain multiple *Nodes* (see below).
 These are used as the default data points when reading data from the connection.
 Read data will be returned in a